Menstrual cup: Bell-shaped cups

-Menstrual cups also vary by firmness or flexibility.
-Some companies offer a range of firmness levels in their cups.
-A firmer cup pops open more easily after insertion and may hold a more consistent seal against the vaginal wall (preventing leaks), but some women find softer cups more comfortable to insert.
+Bell-shaped cups also vary by firmness or flexibility.
+Some manufacturers make the same cups in a range of firmness levels.
+A firmer cup pops open more easily after insertion and may hold a more consistent seal against the vaginal wall (preventing leaks), but some people find softer cups more comfortable to insert.
+The outside diameter of the rim will also affect seal and comfort.